PyruzJanbaaz/secured-rest-api-spring-security-jwt/README.md

 	</dependency>

+Also I make properties files for development and deployment environment and set the profile in the application accordingly, so it will pick the respective properties file.

 # Usage
-Run the project and go to http://localhost:8080 on your browser!
+Run the project and go to http://localhost:9090 on your browser!